 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The United States Department of Agriculture (USDA) currently does not report any specific carbon emissions data, as there are no available figures for emissions in kg CO2e.
 Additionally, the USDA has not established any documented reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-As a result, the USDA's climate commitments and initiatives remain unspecified, indicating a potential area for future development in their sustainability strategy.
-Without concrete emissions data or reduction targets, it is challenging to assess their impact on climate change or their commitment to reducing greenhouse gas emissions.
+As of now, the USDA's climate commitments and initiatives remain unspecified, indicating a potential area for future development in their sustainability strategy.
+Without specific emissions data or reduction targets, it is challenging to assess their impact on climate change or their progress towards sustainability goals.